nov/rack-locale_memorable/README.md

 end
 ```

-NOTE: If you're using devise, set `Rack::LocaleMemorable` before `Warden::Manager`, otherwise you see warden error messages in wrong locale.
+NOTE: If you're using devise, set `Rack::LocaleMemorable` before `Warden::Manager`, otherwise you might see warden error messages in wrong locale.

 ```ruby
 Rails.application.configure do |config|